lynchaj/nhyodyne/6809PROC/README.md

         SW1 - IO Page select
                 This maps the IO addresses $00-$FF into the 6809 memory space.
 Note that the 6809 has address line A15 inverted in order to maintain compatibility with the Nhyodyne ROM and RAM cards.
 Therefore the MSB (SW8) is inverted.
-Most test applications for this board expect an IO page of $03 ($0300-$03FF).Leading to a default setting of:
+Most applications for this board expect an IO page of $FE ($FE00-$FEFF).Leading to a default setting of:
-                1-off
+                1-on
                 2-off
-                3-on
+                3-off
-                4-on
+                4-off
-                5-on
+                5-off
-                6-on
+                6-off
-                7-on
+                7-off
-                8-off
+                8-on

         SW2 - Reset

         SW2 - 6809 toggle address
                 This setting sets the IO port that toggles the 6809 in and out of control when it is a secondary CPU.
 When it is the only CPU in the system this setting has no effect.
-Most test applications for this board expect an IO address of $FF ($0300-$03FF).
+Most test applications for this board expect an IO address of $FE.
 Reading this IO port will toggle the 6809 active/inactive.
                 Leading to a default setting of:
-                1-off
+                1-on
                 2-off
                 3-off
                 4-off